N-Wouda/Slides/slides/msc_thesis/msc_thesis.md

 - LCoH$_2$: levelised cost of hydrogen (€/kg)

 Note:

+Rather than the objective values, we present costs as LCoH$_2$ to facilitate comparison across demand levels.

 Remember LCoH$_2$ as the _production cost_ of a kilogram of hydrogen.
 This is similar to how electricity is priced when constructing new power plants